Global Bird Count in February

 Photos clockwise from top left: Meredith Burton in United States, Northern Cardinal by Lory Cantin in Canada, Miguel Angel Montenegro in Bolivia, Southern Yellowthroat by Janaina Souza in Brazil, Paula Brown in Canada, Steppe Eagle by Saurabh Kalia in India, Alicia Highland in United States, Woodland Kingfisher by Annette Teng in Ghana.
 All photos stored in Macaulay Library.

-We enjoy seeing your pictures from the count.
+We enjoy seeing your pictures from the event.
 Share pictures of birds, yourself, and others birdwatching in your yards or at your favorite birding spots.

 We all need an incentive to get outside midwinter and look for birds beyond what we can see from our windows.
 It’s fun to see the little flashes of light on the map when we submit our counts, among the thousands around the world, and we know our data matter.